facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 draft: true
 share: true
 categories: [English, Operators]
-title: "Operators overview"
+title: "Operators: an overview"
 type: "post"
 languageCode: "en-EN"
 toc: true
 ---

-# Operators overview
+# Introduction
 Operators are useful constructors and they are present in most programming languages.
-They are fundamental for much operations and in this article we will make an overview to better understand their properties.
+They are fundamental for many operations and in this article we will provide an overview to better understand their properties.

 This article is the first in a series of two about operators.
-Here we will do an overview of the main operators properties and in the next one we will discuss about some custom operators that we use in our production code.
+Here we will make an overview of the main operators properties and in the next one we will discuss about some custom operators that we use in our production code.

 ## Definition